MatejKovacic/fido2luks-extended/README.md

 When SystemD enrolls a FIDO2 token into a LUKS volume it uses an extension called hmac-secret, supported by many hardware tokens.

-In a nutshell, the token calculates an HMAC using a secret that never leaves the device and a salt provided by the user.
+In a nutshell, the token calculates an HMAC using a secret that never leaves the FIDO2 device and a salt provided by the user.
 The result is sent back to the user and is used to unlock the LUKS volume.

 Since nothing is stored on the hardware token itself the user needs to provide some data that is kept on the LUKS header:
 - A credential ID (previously generated during the enrollment process).
 - A _relying party_ ID (`io.systemd.cryptsetup` in this case).
 - The aforementioned salt (which should be random and different for each LUKS volume).
-- Some settings such as whether to require a PIN or presence verification (usually physically touching the USB key).
+- Some settings such as whether to require a PIN or presence verification (this usually means physically touching the USB key).

 ## Credits and license